 St. Dorothy’s Youth Ministry is a social and education gathering open to all youth grade 6 and above.
 Adult volunteers are needed to be a part of this growing group of young people who look forward to watching movies, eating a “little” junk food, playing fun games, and always learning something new about their Catholic Faith!

-Gatherings are once a month on SUNDAY from 1:30pm – 5:00pm during the school year.
+Gatherings are once a month on SUNDAY from typically from 1:30pm – 5:00pm.

 See the calendar for specific dates.

 For more information regarding Youth Ministry or how to join, please contact Jocelyn Lara in the office

 Additional Outreach Opportunities